Hunting for Dark Matter and New Physics with GECCO: Searches for Annihilating and Decaying Sub-GeV Dark Matter

 \subsection{Model-independent projections}

 We first consider GECCO's discovery reach for ``simplified'' dark matter models where the dark matter particles annihilate or decay into exclusive, single final states, namely the diphoton, dielectron and dimuon final states.\footnote{ The results for annihilation into two pions are weaker than the results for the dimuon final state by an order one factor, but otherwise nearly identical, so we do not plot them separately. } The existing gamma-ray constraints and GECCO projections on the branching fraction times self-annihilation cross section (for annihilating DM) are shown in \cref{fig:single_channel_ann_limits} and on the lifetime (for decaying DM) in \cref{fig:single_channel_lifetime_limits}.
-In the figures we shade regions of parameter space ruled out by observations taken with previous or existing telescopes, namely COMPTEL, EGRET, Fermi-LAT, and INTEGRAL.
+In the figures we shade regions of parameter space ruled out by observations taken with previous or existing telescopes according to our limit-setting procedure described near \cref{eq:existing-constraints}.
+Our limits are based on data from COMPTEL~\cite{Kappadath:1993}, EGRET~\cite{Strong_2004}, Fermi-LAT~\cite{Ackermann:2012pya}, and INTEGRAL~\cite{Bouchet:2011fn}, and provide details on the regions of interest and $J$ and $D$ factors in \cref{tab:J_existing}.
 We also indicate constraints from CMB distortions with dashed and dot-dashed black lines (the regions excluded are above those lines).